Mexico

 Disability Definition

-Any person who, due to congenital or acquired reasons, has one or more deficiencies of a physical, mental, intellectual or sensory nature, whether permanent or temporary and which, when interacting with the barriers imposed by the social environment, may prevent their full and effective inclusion, on equal terms with others.
+According to the 2011 General Act on the Inclusion of Persons with Disabilities, a person with a disability is defines as “any person who, for congenital or acquired reasons, has one or more physical, mental, intellectual or sensory impairments, whether permanent or temporary, and who, when interacting with the barriers imposed by the social environment, may prevent their full and effective inclusion, on an equal basis with others.”

 Legislation

-Ratified UN Convention on the RIghts of Persons with Disabiltiies on 17 December 2007
+Mexico ratified the UN Convention on the RIghts of Persons with Disabiltiies on 17 December 2007.

 Employer Legal Requirements